 This demand that mathematical thought be limited to the intuitively evident appears at first to be completely justified.
 Indeed it corresponds to our familiar conception of mathematical certainty.
-We must, however, keep in mind that this customary conception of \parallel^{352} mathematics originally went together with a philosophical view, according to which the intuitive evidence of the \parallel^{A44} foundations of the infinitesimal calculus was not in question.
-However, we have departed from such a view since we found that intuition can not verify the postulates of analysis; the representation of infinite totalities, which is made fundamental in analysis, cannot be grasped in intuition but only through the formation of ideas.
+We must, however, keep in mind that this familiar conception of $\|^{352}$ mathematics originally went together with a philosophical view, according to which the intuitive evidence of the $\|^{A44}$ foundations of the infinitesimal calculus was not in question.
+However, we have departed from such a view since we found that the postulates of analysis cannot be verified by intuition, that in particular the representation of infinite totalities, which is fundamental in analysis, cannot be grasped in intuition but only through the formation of ideas.

-Now we can not expect this new view of the limits of intuitive evidence to fit directly with the former conception of the epistemological character of mathematics.
-Rather, on the basis of what we have determined it seems likely that the everyday conception of mathematics represents the situation too simply and that we can not do justice to what goes on in mathematics from the standpoint of evidence alone; we must acknowledge that thinking has its own distinctive role.
+Now we can not expect this new view of the limits of intuitive evidence to fit directly with the received conception of the epistemological character of mathematics.
+Rather, on the basis of what we have determined it seems likely that the generally accepted conception of mathematics represents the situation too simply and that we can not do justice to what goes on in mathematics from the standpoint of evidence alone; we must acknowledge that thinking has its own distinctive role.

 Thus we arrive at a distinction between the standpoint of elementary mathematics and a systematic standpoint that goes beyond it.
-This distinction is by no means artificial or merely ad hoc; rather it corresponds to the two different starting points from which one is led to arithmetic: on the one hand, the combinatorial consideration of relations between discrete entities, and on the other, the theoretical demand placed on mathematics by geometry and physics.15 The system of arithmetic by no means arises only from an activity of construction and intuitive consideration, but also, in large part, from the task of precisely conceptualizing and theoretically mastering the
+This distinction is by no means artificial or merely ad hoc; rather it corresponds to the two different starting points from which one is led to arithmetic: on the one hand, the combinatorial consideration of relations between discrete entities, and on the other, the theoretical demand placed on mathematics by geometry and physics.11 The system of arithmetic by no means arises only from an activity of construction and intuitive consideration, but also, in large part, from the task of precisely conceptualizing and theoretically mastering the geometric and physical representations of quantity, area, impact, velocity, and so on.
+The method of arithmetic must extend its methodological standpoint from the original elementary \parallel^{353} standpoint of number theory to a systematic perspective in the sense of the postulates discussed.